The 10 Ig Nobel Winners of 2015: Penis Stings, Smooch Science and More

 Smooch science: Scientists involved in research on the health effects of kissing won the Ig Nobel of Medicine.
 Some of that research revealed swapping saliva can temporarily reduce the severity of allergic skin reactions.
 So let's say you're allergic to pollen or mites and contact with these allergens causes you to break out in hives, try making out with someone before exposure.
 The result: Besides making you swoon, the kissing session could mean your allergic reaction isn't so severe.

-Follow Jeanna Bryner on Twitter and Google+Follow us @livescience, Facebook & Google+
+Follow Jeanna Bryner on Twitter and Google+.
+Follow us @livescience, Facebook & Google+.

-Jeanna served as editor-in-chief of Live Science.
-Previously, she was an assistant editor at Scholastic's Science World magazine.
-Jeanna has an English degree from Salisbury University, a master's degree in biogeochemistry and environmental sciences from the University of Maryland, and a graduate science journalism degree from New York University.
-She has worked as a biologist in Florida, where she monitored wetlands and did field surveys for endangered species.
-She also received an ocean sciences journalism fellowship from Woods Hole Oceanographic Institution.
+Jeanna Bryner is managing editor of Scientific American.
+Previously she was editor in chief of Live Science and, prior to that, an editor at Scholastic's Science World magazine.
+Bryner has an English degree from Salisbury University, a master's degree in biogeochemistry and environmental sciences from the University of Maryland and a graduate science journalism degree from New York University.
+She has worked as a biologist in Florida, where she monitored wetlands and did field surveys for endangered species, including the gorgeous Florida Scrub Jay.
+She also received an ocean sciences journalism fellowship from the Woods Hole Oceanographic Institution.
+She is a firm believer that science is for everyone and that just about everything can be viewed through the lens of science.